sbeliakova/SupportOneHack2019/README.md

 * Allow users to record their problem for more effective troubleshooting
 * Allow support Engineers to record solution

+### Implementation
+Integration Opentok video API within a custom Zendesk App built in Ruby with a Docker server.
+Server is created using NodeJS framework.
+Javascript for the client side.

 ### Creators
 * Phil Holcombe